-12 Hacks To Save Money On Your Wedding
+12 Hacks To Save Money On Your Wedding in Singapore

 Weddings are no cheap affair.
 Before tying the knot, you’d likely have put the deposit down for your BTO, and that would have burnt a hole in your pocket.
 With so much money on the line, it’s always a good idea to save some cash.